garnierclement/pfe/sensors/README.md

 		"name": "my_new_sensor"
 	}

-3. Add the `systems` perperty that will contain objects describing the platform and architecture supported by the sensor.
+3. Add the `systems` property that will contain objects describing the platform and architecture supported by the sensor.
 Here we target Linux, Mac OS X and Windows operating (regardless of system versions and architecture)

 	{
 		"name": "my_new_sensor",